Sundance business and technology conference encourages failure

 The panel was moderated by actor Kevin Rahm ("Desperate Housewives," "Mad Men"), and the three panelists were Dr. John Warnock, founder of Adobe, Priyanka Bakaya, co-founder of PK Clean, and Amy Rees Anderson, founder of Rees Capital.

 "I stand before you a product of 20 years of failure.
+There is no better person to ask to talk about failure than an actor," Rahm said, among laughs.

 He asked all three panelists about failures early on in their careers which led to success.
 "The biggest opportunities often come from failure when you’re an entrepreneur," said Bakaya.